 I have no personal animus against Moira Donegan, I suspect she was immature, naive and the product of a dysfunctional education system.
 I hope she does not face the financial ruin that some of the accused men have experienced – Mike Tunison, for example.
-However, there are important issues that need to be aired in a court of law and, in turn, I hope that will encourage some nuanced discussion and balanced coverage of Moira Donegan’s actions in parts of the media if not in The Guardian.
+However, there are important issues that need to be aired in a court of law and, in turn, I hope that will encourage some nuanced discussion and balanced coverage of Moira Donegan’s actions in the better parts of the media, if not in The Guardian.

 Feminists are wrong to cast this case and the Amber Heard defamation trial as freedom of speech issues.
 Amber and Moira are free to think and write anything they like about men, our newspapers are full of that kind of thing.
 They are free to make accusations about a specific man.
-However, if those accusations are false and he suffers loss as a result then, like anyone else, he is entitled to some remedy in the courts.
+However, if those accusations are false and he suffers loss as a result, like anyone else, he is entitled to some remedy in the courts.